liz-starfield/blog/src/posts/LLM/langchain.md

 AgentExecutor can be seen as an intelligent entity, and Agent is like the brain of this entity.
 When a user asks a question, AgentExecutor thinks once or multiple times, i.e., it calls the Agent to make decisions until it reaches a satisfactory result or the predefined limit.
 ### Retrieval
-Function: An abstraction of integrated data sources, including data loading, processing, vectorization, storage, and retrieval, allowing users to have their knowledge base.
+Usage: An abstraction of integrated data sources, including data loading, processing, vectorization, storage, and retrieval, allowing users to have their knowledge base.
 ### Callbacks
-Function: Records relevant information during the execution of a Chain, typically used for logging, recording intermediate steps, recording token usage for billing, and controlling flow rate.
+Usage: Records relevant information during the execution of a Chain, typically used for logging, recording intermediate steps, recording token usage for billing, and controlling flow rate.
 ### Memory
-Function: Records historical conversations to supplement historical context in subsequent dialogues, enabling the model to have continuous conversations.
+Usage: Records historical conversations to supplement historical context in subsequent dialogues, enabling the model to have continuous conversations.

 ## Experience the Function of Each Module Through Simple Example Code
 Note: Focus on the code flow rather than the details.